thehyve/Capr-PHEMS/README.md

 5. Run inst/scripts/main.R.
 This will save all the by The Hyve requested files to your device under inst/extdata/standardness for non-standard concept checks or inst/extdata/countoccurrences for the countOccurrences function.
 Please confirm these saved results may be shared prior to sharing.

+To better understand the functions and what they require and produce, the user may take a look at extras/Capr-PHEMS_examples.Rmd (or extras/pdf_vignettes/Capr-PHEMS_examples.Rmd).
+Examples with sample data are provided along with executable code in this MD script.

 # User Documentation

 Documentation can be found on the [package website](https://ohdsi.github.io/Capr/).